barberd/cocousbhost/README.md

 Two limitations to be aware:

-  * The CH376 chip does not support isochronous USB transfers (this means some of the streaming protocols often used on newer webcams won't work, though many webcams still support the interrupt and bulk transfer methods as well)
+  * The CH376 chip does not support isochronous USB transfers (this means some of the streaming protocols often used on sound adapters and newer webcams won't work, though many webcams still support the interrupt and bulk transfer methods as well)
   * The CoCo itself might be too slow for some USB devices - its bus speed can only transfer data so quickly.

 ### Configuration